Optimal stable Ornstein-Uhlenbeck regression: Local likelihood asymptotic

-\begin{rem}\normalfont The present framework allows us to do unit-period wise (for example, day-by-day) inference for both trend and scale structures, providing a sequence of period-wise estimates with theoretically valid approximate confidence sets.
-This would suggest an aspect of change-point analysis in high-frequency data: if we have high-frequency sample over $[k-1,k]$ for $k=1,\dots,[T]$, then we can construct a sequence of estimators $\{\tes(k)\}_{k=1}^{[T]}$; then it would be possible in some way to reject the constancy of $\theta$ over $[0,[T]]$ if $k\mapsto \tes(k)$ ($k=1,\dots,[T]$) is not likely to stay unchanged. \end{rem}
+It is worth mentioning that the particular non-diagonal form of $\vp_n(\theta)$ is, as in \cite{BroMas18}, inevitable to deduce the asymptotically non-degenerate joint distribution of the maximum-likelihood estimator (MLE), the good local maximum point $\tes$ in Theorem \ref{thm_local.LF.asymp}(2).

-\begin{rem}\normalfont Here are some comments on the model time scale. \begin{enumerate} \item We are fixing the terminal sampling time $T$, so that $\sqrt{n}h^{1-1/\beta}=n^{1/\beta-1/2}T^{1-1/\beta}=O(n^{1/\beta-1/2})$.
+\begin{rem}\normalfont Here are some comments on the model-time scale. \begin{enumerate} \item We are fixing the terminal sampling time $T$, so that the rate of convergence $\sqrt{n}h^{1-1/\beta}=n^{1/\beta-1/2}T^{1-1/\beta}=O(n^{1/\beta-1/2})$ for $(\lam,\mu)$.
 If $\beta>1$ (resp. $\beta<1$), then a longer period would lead to a better (resp. worse) performance of estimating $(\lam,\mu)$.
-The Cauchy case $\beta=1$, where the two rates of convergence coincides, is exceptional. \item We can explicitly associate change of $T$ with those of the components of $\theta$.
-Specifically, changing \textit{the model time scale} from $t$ to $tT$ in \eqref{soureg:model}, we see that the process
+The Cauchy case $\beta=1$, where the two rates of convergence coincide, is exceptional. \item We can explicitly associate a change of the terminal sampling time $T$ with those of the components of $\theta$.
+Specifically, changing the model-time scale from $t$ to $tT$ in \eqref{soureg:model}, we see that the process

 satisfies exactly the same integral equation as in \eqref{soureg:model} except that $\theta = (\lam,\mu,\beta,\sig)$ is replaced by

 ($\beta$ is unchanged), $X_t$ by $X^T_t:=X_{tT}$, and $J_t$ by $J^T_t := T^{-1/\beta}J_{tT}$: